kmcd/codecast/01_command_line/script.md

   Find files that have been modified more recently than the given file .
 See articles 17.8 and 17.9 .

-  Of course, you often want to take some action on files that match several criteria.
-So we need some way to combine several operators:

-  operator1   -a   operator2

-  Find files that match both operator1 and operator2 .
-The -a isn't necessary; when two search parameters are juxtaposed, find assumes you want files that match both of them.
-See article 17.12 . operator1   -o   operator2

-  Find files that match either operator1 or operator2 .
-See article 17.6 .
-  !   operator

-  Find all files that do not match the given operator .
-The ! performs a logical NOT operation.
-See article 17.6 .
-  \(  expression  \)

-  Logical precedence; in a complex expression, evaluate this part of the expression before the rest.
-See article 17.6 .

-  Another group of operators tells find what action to take when it locates a file:
+  If you want to find a file that is seven days old, use the -mtime operator:

+  $ find . -mtime 7 -print

+  An alternate way is to specify a range of times:

+  % find . -mtime +6 -mtime -8 -print

+  mtime is the last modified time of a file.
+If you want to look for files that have not been used, check the access time with the -atime argument.
+A command to list all files that have not been read in 30 days or more is:

+  $ find . -type f -atime +30 -print

+  It is difficult to find directories that have not been accessed because the find command modifies the directory's access time.

+  *operate on results

   -print

-  Print the file's name on standard output.
-See articles 17.2 and 17.3 .
   -exec   command

-  Execute command .
-To include the pathname of the file that's just been found in command , use the special symbol {} . command must end with a backslash followed by a semicolon ( \; ).
-For example:
+   {} pathname of the file; must end with a backslash followed by a semicolon ( \;

-      %

-      find -name "*.o" -exec rm -f {} \;
+  $ find -name "*.o" -exec rm -f {} \;

   tells find to delete any files whose names end in .o .

-See article 17.10 .
-  -ok   command
+  -ok

   Same as -exec , except that find prompts you for permission before executing command .
 This is a useful way to test find commands.
 See article 17.10 .

-  find . -print

-  The first arguments to find are directory and file pathnames - in that example, a dot ( . ) is one name for the current directory ( 1.21 ) .
-The arguments after the pathnames always start with a minus sign ( - ) and tell find what to do once it finds a file.
-These are the search operators.
-In this case, the filename is printed.
-You can use the tilde ( ~ ) ( 14.11 ) supported by the C shell, as well as particular paths.
+  MP3 audio files scattered all over your filesystem; move them where you want.
 For example:

-  ls -l `find . -print`

-  17.5 Searching for Old Files

-  If you want to find a file that is seven days old, use the -mtime operator:

-  %

-  find . -mtime 7 -print

-  An alternate way is to specify a range of times:

-  %

-  find . -mtime +6 -mtime -8 -print

-  mtime is the last modified time of a file.
-If you want to look for files that have not been used, check the access time with the -atime argument.
-A command to list all files that have not been read in 30 days or more is:

-  %

-  find . -type f -atime +30 -print

-  It is difficult to find directories that have not been accessed because the find command modifies the directory's access time.

-  There is another time associated with each file, called the ctime , the inode ( 1.22 ) change time.
-Access it with the -ctime operator.
-The ctime will have a more recent value if the owner, group, permission, or number of links has changed, while the file itself does not.
-If you want to search for files with a specific number of links, use the -links operator.

-  MP3 audio files scattered all over your filesystem; find utility can locate all of those files and then execute a command to move them where you want.
-For example:

   $ find . -name '*.mp3' -print -exec mv '{}' ~/songs \;
   $ find . -name '*.mp3' -print -exec rm '{}' ~/songs \;

   $ -delete

-  -print condition is always true and prints name to standard output.

   The -exec is a bit odd.
 Any filename making it this far will become part of a com- mand that is executed.
 The remainder of the lineup to the \; is the command to be executed.
 The {} is replaced by the name of the file that was found.

-  find . -name ' *.c' -newer Makefile -print
+  *logical operators

   find -and -not -perms 0700

   find ~ (-type f -not -perms 0600) -or (-type d -not -perms 0700) -and
   -or
   -not

+  *text search

+  grep global regular expression print

+  regular expressions describes patterns in text. similar to wildcards

+  grep searches text files for the occurrence of a specified regular expression and outputs any line containing a match to standard output.

+  [me@linuxbox ~]$ ls /usr/bin | grep zip

+  This will list all the files in the /usr/bin directory whose names contain the substring zip.

+  Option Description

+  -i Ignore case. --ignore-case.

+  -v Invert match.

+  -c Print the number of matches instead of the lines themselves.

+  -l
+  Print the name of each file that contains a match instead of the lines

+  -L
+  Like the -l option, but print only the names of files that do not contain matches.
+May also be specified --files-without-match.

+  -n Prefix each matching line with the number of the line within the file.

+  -h For multifile searches, suppress the output of filenames.

   FURTHER EXPLORATION: mdfind, mdls, mdutil